bennoloeffler/deps.new.build.neil-tutorial/README.md

 # brew install clojure/tools/clojure ; already done - not needed
 # brew install babashka/brew/neil    ; already done - not needed

-# DOES NOT WORK, BECAUSE USES deps-new!
+# DOES NOT WORK with parameters:
-# neil new io.github.kit-clj/kit e06/app :args '[+full]'
+# neil new io.github.kit-clj/kit e06/app --xtdb # NOOOO :args '[+full]'
+# it seems to include libs (sometimes)
+# but not the template code

 # first, install clj-new...
 clojure -Ttools install-latest :lib com.github.seancorfield/clj-new :as clj-new